 The instructions, however, seemed far too complicated for some of the visitors.
 One pre-pubescent girl and her family were going around the loop in the opposite direction to the numbered signs, and were getting all confused because they couldn’t follow the text on the brochure.
 Another couple disgracefully allowed their teenage children to climb all over the monument.
 That’s despite the abundance of signs asking you to respect and preserve it.
 Good to see people paying so much attention.
 Never mind, it was an interesting walk round and good to learn about current thinking on how these people lived and what eventually forced them to move on.
 If I was any good at history I could probably compare their culture to the state that Europe was in at the same time, but I’m not, so I won’t.

 Wukoki was a much smaller site, and consequently occupied us for a much smaller amount of time.
 It is basically a single building surrounded by a single, loop-shaped track.
 Neither of us took any photos, which was a bit of a shame.
 Maybe we were still feeling knackered after the efforts of the morning, and had basically run out of enthusiasm.
 Anyway, no photos.
 The one here is borrowed.

 Down to Flagstaff

 The loop road out of Wupatki continues on its way to Flagstaff via the Sunset Crater Volcano National Monument ( www.nps.gov/sucr/ ), but by the time we got there it was getting to be quite late and the Visitor Centre looked shut.

 We had a quick clean up and then walked back under the railway up into Flagstaff’s bijou and compact downtown area to get some food.
-We found a likely looking restaurant/bar place which was busy and quite loud.
-A little table inside had our name written on it, and after a short wait we got seated, fed and watered.
+We found a likely-looking restaurant/bar place which was busy and quite loud.
+A little table inside had our name written on it.
+Not literally.
+That would have been weird.
+But anyway, after a short wait we got seated, fed and watered.
 Well, beered rather than watered.
-It was cold and wet.
+The beer was cold and wet, as it should be.